-The DHCP Lease Query LEG processes DHCP Lease Query transactions to the DHCP server using the IP address indicated in the pull request from Cisco SCE.
-The DHCP server replies whether there is an active lease (DHCPLEASEACTIVE message) for this IP address and provides information about the subscriber associated with this IP address according to the list of options requested by the LEG.
-By default, the LEG requests information about the lease time, server identifier, and the modem’s MAC address, and adds package association-related options, if needed.
+The LEG processes DHCP Lease-Query transactions to the DHCP server using the IP address indicated in the pull-request from the SCE.
+The DHCP server replies whether there is an active lease (DHCPLEASEACTIVE message) for this IP address and provides information about the subscriber associated with this IP address according to a list of options requested by the LEG.
+By default, the LEG requests the lease time and the modem MAC and adds package association related options if needed.

 The DHCP Lease Query LEG supports up to two redundant DHCP servers.
 The LEG identifies a server failure by counting the consecutive requests that time out.
 After a configurable threshold of timed-out requests, the LEG starts to send the requests to the recently activated server, which was previously in standby.
 The LEG does not return to the failed server until the activated server fails.